JSvard99/tetris-like/README.md

 filling up the rows, the player then gains some amount of points, more lines cleared at once equals more points.
 The game ends when the game can no longer spawn a tetrimino at the top of the board, and the game then ends.

-I am aiming for the grade D and the concrete goals for this grade include:
+The concrete goals for this project include:

 - The application must be made using swing and must be somehow event driven.
 - The application must make use of the MVC design pattern, where the view and model cannot know of each other's existence.